77ph/api-layer-for-service-network/README.md

 - the start message starts streaming to ffmpeg / nginx and sends the transaction to the ethereum counter contract, increasing the counter by 1
 - the stop message stops streaming to ffmpeg / nginx and sends the transaction to the ethereum counter contract, decreasing the counter by 1

+**Creating a set of scripts for the ping - pong schema in whisper (Python)**

+- t3_whisper_send.py PoC.
+Send message via whisper using symmetric crypto-key.
+Network vcnet2.

+- t3_whisper_rec.py PoC.
+Receive message via whisper using symmetric crypto-key.
+Network vcnet2.

+- t4_whisper_genpub.py 8502 8507 Generate t4.json for localy geth (RPC port range as sys.argv)
+- t4.json - cache of whisper node list .. generated with t4_whisper_genpub.py on each nodes and join.

+- t4_whisper_send.py 8502 100 Send a 100 ping messages via 8502 RPC port.
+Send ping message
+to all-know (now from t4.json) node (using public-key of destination) and waiting pong back.

+- t4_whisper_rec.py 8503 Where 8503 RPC port. listening and waiting for a ping message (to own public-key) and send pong back (to public-key of sender).
+For routing using t4.json table.

+- Counter2.json abi of samart-contract using for count messages sended and received

+**Installing and running a vcnet2 of 25 nodes (5 Whisper sender 20 Whisper receiver)**

+- install_geth_5node.sh install script 5 eth-node vcnet2 per 1 vm (RPC ports: 8502 - 8507, com ports: 30313 - 30318, 30312 bootnodes port)
+- start_vcnet2-[1-5].sh auto generated start script for 5x1 geth
+- start_vcnet2-all.sh full start 5 geth in 1 vm
+- stop_vcnet2_all.sh full stop 5 geth in 1 vm

+**reports**

+All reports about whisper jobs are in docs folder